Manifestation of the topological index formula in quantum waves and geophysical waves: Quantization, pseudo-differential-operators, semi-classical analysis on

 \subsection{Classes of symbols}

 The relations of proposition \ref{prop:} are a little bit formal.
 In order to make them useful, one has to control the remainders in terms of operator norm.
 For this we need to make some assumption on the symbols that express their ``slow variation at the Plank scale $dxd\xi\sim\epsilon$>> (i.e. uncertainty principle).
 We call class of symbol the set of symbols that forms an algebra for the operator of composition $\star$.
 For example, the following classes of symbols have been introduced by Hörmander \cite{hormander_3}.
 Let $M$ be a smooth compact manifold.
+For $x\in\mathbb{R}^{n}$, we denote $\left\langle x\right\rangle :=\left(1+\left|x\right|^{2}\right)^{1/2}\in\mathbb{R}^{+}$, called the \href{https://hsm.stackexchange.com/questions/12887/what-is-the-origin-of-the-japanese-bracket}{Japanese bracket}.